When is George H.W. Bush's funeral?

-Full funeral details for former president George H.W.
-Bush, who passed away late Friday night, are still being announced, but we know the general events that will take place in both Washington, D.C. and his home state of Texas.
+Former president George H.W.
+Bush, who passed away late Friday night, will be honored and remembered in funeral services in both Washington, D.C. and his home state of Texas.

 The Bush family is partnering with the Joint Task Force National Capital Region to carry out a state funeral, which is offered to all current or former presidents, president-elects and other officials designated by the president.
 It's typically a seven to 10 day event with multiple stages.